IveKileff/UKC_Logbook/README.md

   - to save your UKC logbook as "ukc_logbook.csv" in the same directory as "logbook_5.py" and "logbook_5_build_data.py"
   - to save your UKC logbook as "ukc_logbook.csv" in the same directory as "logbook_lead.py"

-31 Oct 21: Added a new version, which also needs plotly express and pandas installed to run
+31 Oct 21: Added a new version, which also needs plotly express and pandas installed to run and added the 3 output html files